 - Rename the file to

 [address]is the public Ethereum address in the format

 - Start Hummingbot

-When you import or create a wallet with Hummingbot, a JSON file named
+When you import a wallet with Hummingbot, a JSON file named

 key_file_[address].json is created in the